houseofcat/turbocookedrabbit/README.md

    * ~Channels in ChannelPool aren't redistributing evenly over Connections.~
  * ~Consumer stops working after server outage restore.~
    * ~Publisher is still working though.~
  * Publisher is a tad on the slow side.
-Might underlying Queue datastructure.
+Might be an underlying Queue datastructure.
- * README.md needs comments/updates related to new work (9/13/2019 - 7:10 PM EST)
+ * README needs small comments/updates related to new work (9/13/2019 - 7:10 PM EST)

 ### Work In Progress
  * Streamline error handling.
- * More Documentation
+ * More documentation.
  * A solid Demo Client
  * More Chaos Engineering / More Tests

 ## The Seasoning/Config

-The config is just a **quality of life** feature.
+The config.json is just a **quality of life** feature.
 You don't have to use it.
 I just like how easy it is to change configurations on the fly.

 ```golang
 config, err := utils.ConvertJSONFileToConfig("testconsumerseasoning.json")